 What is an onboarding checklist?

 An onboarding checklist is an organizing document that serves a dual purpose.
-First, an onboarding checklist guides employees through their first days, weeks and months of employment.
+First a new hire process templates guides employees through their first days, weeks and months of employment.
 It does so by informing them on the steps they’ll need to complete during training, so they know what’s expected of them.

 Second, these checklists help employers remember the steps they need to take to set up new hires for success in their role.
 Its completion verifies to leaders that they’ve prepared employees effectively to succeed at their day-to-day tasks, and understand what’s expected of them.